zh19910202/AIClient-2-API/README-EN.md

 </div>

-> `GeminiCli2API` is a versatile and lightweight API proxy designed for maximum flexibility and ease of use.
-It uses a Node.js HTTP server to transform various backend APIs, such as Google Gemini (CLI authorized), OpenAI, Claude, and Kiro, into a standard OpenAI format interface.
-The project adopts modern modular architecture with strategy and adapter patterns, complete test coverage and health check mechanisms, ready to use out-of-the-box—simply run `npm install` and it's good to go.
-By easily switching the model provider in the configuration file, you can enable any OpenAI-compatible client or application to seamlessly use different large model capabilities through a single API address, completely eliminating the hassle of maintaining multiple configurations and dealing with incompatible interfaces.
+> `AIClient2API` is a versatile and lightweight API proxy designed for ultimate flexibility and ease of use.
+It transforms various backend APIs, such as Google Gemini CLI OAuth, OpenAI, Claude, and Kiro, into a standard OpenAI format interface via a Node.js HTTP server.
+The project features a modern, modular architecture, supporting strategy and adapter patterns, complete with comprehensive test coverage and health check mechanisms.
+It's ready to use out-of-the-box: simply `npm install` and run.
+You can easily switch between model providers in the configuration file, allowing any OpenAI-compatible client or application to seamlessly use different large model capabilities through the same API address, eliminating the hassle of maintaining multiple configurations and dealing with incompatible interfaces for different services.

 ---

 ## 💡 Core Advantages

-*   ✅ **Unified Access to Multiple Models**: One interface for Gemini, OpenAI, Claude, Kimi K2, GLM-4.5, and other latest models.
-Freely switch between different model service providers with simple startup parameters or request headers.
+*   ✅ **Unified Access to Multiple Models**: One interface to access Gemini, OpenAI, Claude, Kimi K2, GLM-4.5, and other cutting-edge models.
+Freely switch between different model providers using simple startup parameters or request headers.
-*   ✅ **Break Through Official Limits**: By supporting authorization via the Gemini CLI's OAuth method, it effectively bypasses the rate and quota limits of the official free API, allowing you to enjoy higher request quotas and usage frequency.
+*   ✅ **Bypass Official Restrictions**: By supporting Gemini CLI's OAuth authorization method, it effectively circumvents the rate and quota limits of official free APIs, granting you higher request quotas and usage frequency.
-*   ✅ **Break Through Client Limits**: Kiro API mode supports free use of Claude Sonnet 4 model.
+*   ✅ **Bypass Client Restrictions**: Kiro API mode supports free usage of the Claude Sonnet 4 model.
-*   ✅ **Seamless OpenAI Compatibility**: Provides an interface fully compatible with the OpenAI API, allowing your existing toolchains and clients (like LobeChat, NextChat, etc.) to access all supported models at zero cost.
+*   ✅ **Seamless OpenAI Compatibility**: Provides an interface fully compatible with the OpenAI API, enabling your existing toolchains and clients (e.g., LobeChat, NextChat) to integrate all supported models at zero cost.
-*   ✅ **Enhanced Controllability**: With powerful logging features, you can capture and record all request prompts, which is convenient for auditing, debugging, and building private datasets.
+*   ✅ **Enhanced Controllability**: Powerful logging features allow you to capture and record all request prompts, facilitating auditing, debugging, and building private datasets.
-*   ✅ **Extremely Easy to Extend**: Thanks to the new modular and strategy pattern design, adding a new model service provider has never been easier.
+*   ✅ **Extremely Easy to Extend**: Thanks to the new modular and strategy pattern design, adding a new model provider has never been simpler.
-*   ✅ **Complete Test Coverage**: Provides comprehensive integration and unit tests to ensure the stability and reliability of all API endpoints and functions.
+*   ✅ **Comprehensive Test Coverage**: Provides extensive integration and unit tests, ensuring the stability and reliability of all API endpoints and features.

 ---

 ## 📝 Project Architecture

-Leaving behind the simple structure of the past, we have introduced a more professional and extensible design pattern to completely transform the project:
+Moving beyond a simple structure, we've implemented a more professional and extensible design, completely transforming the project:

-*   **`src/api-server.js`**: 🚀 **Project Startup Entry**
+*   **`src/api-server.js`**: 🚀 **Project Entry Point**
-    *   As the project's commander-in-chief, it is responsible for starting and managing the entire HTTP service, parsing command-line arguments, and loading all configurations.
+    *   As the project's central orchestrator, it's responsible for launching and managing the entire HTTP service, parsing command-line arguments, and loading all configurations.

 *   **`src/adapter.js`**: 🔌 **Service Adapter**
-    *   Adopts the classic adapter pattern to create a unified interface for each AI service (Gemini, OpenAI, Claude).
-No matter how the backend service changes, the calling method remains consistent for the main service.
+    *   Adopts the classic adapter pattern, creating a unified interface for each AI service (Gemini, OpenAI, Claude, Kiro).
+Regardless of backend service variations, the main service interacts with them consistently.

 *   **`src/provider-strategies.js`**: 🎯 **Provider Strategy Factory**
-    *   Implements the strategy factory pattern, providing unified strategy interfaces for each API protocol (such as OpenAI, Gemini, Claude).
-These strategies accurately handle request parsing, response formatting, model name extraction and other details under the protocol, ensuring perfect conversion between protocols.
+    *   Implements the strategy factory pattern, offering unified strategy interfaces for each API protocol (e.g., OpenAI, Gemini, Claude).
+These strategies precisely handle request parsing, response formatting, model name extraction, and all other protocol-specific details, ensuring seamless conversion between protocols.

 *   **`src/provider-strategy.js`**: 🎯 **Strategy Base Class**
-    *   Defines the basic interface and common methods for all provider strategies, including core functions such as system prompt management and content extraction.
+    *   Defines the foundational interface and common methods for all provider strategies, including core functionalities like system prompt management and content extraction.

-*   **`src/convert.js`**: 🔄 **Format Conversion Center**
+*   **`src/convert.js`**: 🔄 **Format Conversion Hub**
-    *   This is the core of the magic that makes "everything OpenAI-compatible."
-It is responsible for accurate and lossless data conversion between different API protocol formats.
+    *   This is the core magic enabling "everything OpenAI-compatible."
+It precisely and losslessly converts data between different API protocol formats.

 *   **`src/common.js`**: 🛠️ **Common Utility Library**
-    *   Stores shared constants, utility functions, and common handlers for the project, making the code cleaner and more efficient.
+    *   Contains shared constants, utility functions, and common handlers for the project, leading to cleaner and more efficient code.

 *   **`src/gemini/`, `src/openai/`, `src/claude/`**: 📦 **Provider Implementation Directories**
-    *   Each directory contains the core logic, API calls, and strategy implementations for the corresponding service provider, with a clear structure that makes it easy for you to add more new service providers in the future.
-Among them, `src/claude/claude-kiro.js` provides a special implementation for the Kiro API.
+    *   Each directory encapsulates the core logic, API calls, and strategy implementations for its respective service provider, offering a clear structure that simplifies adding new service providers in the future. `src/claude/claude-kiro.js` specifically provides the Kiro API implementation.

 *   **`tests/`**: 🧪 **Test Directory**
-    *   Contains a complete integration test suite covering all API endpoints, authentication methods, and error handling scenarios to ensure project stability and reliability.
+    *   Comprises a comprehensive integration test suite covering all API endpoints, authentication methods, and error handling scenarios, guaranteeing project stability and reliability.
+It supports independent testing for different providers and full HTTP integration tests.

 ### 🏗️ Architecture Design Patterns

-The project adopts multiple modern design patterns to ensure code maintainability and extensibility:
+The project leverages various modern design patterns to ensure code maintainability and extensibility:

-*   **Adapter Pattern**: `src/adapter.js` provides a unified interface for different AI services
+*   **Adapter Pattern**: `src/adapter.js` provides a unified interface for diverse AI services.
-*   **Strategy Pattern**: `src/provider-strategies.js` handles request/response conversion for different protocols
+*   **Strategy Pattern**: `src/provider-strategies.js` manages request/response conversion for different protocols.
-*   **Factory Pattern**: Dynamically creates and manages service adapter instances
+*   **Factory Pattern**: Dynamically creates and manages service adapter instances.
-*   **Singleton Pattern**: Caching and reusing service adapter instances
+*   **Singleton Pattern**: Caches and reuses service adapter instances.

 ### 🔄 Data Flow Processing

-1. **Request Reception**: HTTP server receives client requests
+1.  **Request Reception**: The HTTP server receives client requests.
-2. **Authentication Verification**: Unified verification of multiple authentication methods
+2.  **Authentication Validation**: Unified validation for multiple authentication methods.
-3. **Protocol Recognition**: Identifies client protocol based on endpoint and request headers
+3.  **Protocol Identification**: Recognizes the client protocol based on the endpoint and request headers.
-4. **Format Conversion**: Converts requests to target provider format
+4.  **Format Conversion**: Converts the request to the target provider's format.
-5. **Service Call**: Calls specific AI service through adapter
+5.  **Service Invocation**: Calls the specific AI service via the adapter.
-6. **Response Conversion**: Converts service response back to client expected format
+6.  **Response Conversion**: Converts the service response back to the client's expected format.
-7. **Streaming Processing**: Supports real-time streaming response transmission
+7.  **Streaming Processing**: Supports real-time streaming response transmission.

 ### 🎨 Model Protocol and Provider Relationship Diagram

-- OpenAI Protocol (P_OPENAI): Supports all MODEL_PROVIDER, including openai-custom, gemini-cli-oauth, claude-custom and claude-kiro-oauth.
+- OpenAI Protocol (P_OPENAI): Supports all MODEL_PROVIDERs, including openai-custom, gemini-cli-oauth, claude-custom, and claude-kiro-oauth.
-- Claude Protocol (P_CLAUDE): Supports claude-custom, claude-kiro-oauth and gemini-cli-oauth.
+- Claude Protocol (P_CLAUDE): Supports claude-custom, claude-kiro-oauth, and gemini-cli-oauth.
 - Gemini Protocol (P_GEMINI): Supports gemini-cli-oauth.